OpenSourceEconomics/epp_topics/src/epp_topics/numerical_optimization/df_trust_region/screencast/slides.md

 - Within the trust region, the fit is generally better than the gradient based trust region algorithm

-- By construction especially at corners of trust region
+- By construction at the boundaries of the trust region for interpolation

 - Choose between the two based on computation speed

     - If you have fast closed form derivatives, use the derivative based algorithm

     - If you only have numerical derivatives, use this instead

-- Points at which the function has been evaluated before can be re-used to save function evaluations

-- Since no gradient is available, algorithm will continue until trust region radius shrinks to zero

 - It's intuitively very clear how this can work for noisy functions if enough evaluations are used for each surrogate model